thanhtvt/multi-label-gcns/README.md

 </div>

 ## Overview
 This repo contains an implementation (and a few variants) of the paper [Multi-label Image Recognition with Graph Convolutional Networks](https://arxiv.org/abs/1904.03582).
-This repo is following [Lightning Hydra](https://github.com/ashleve/lightning-hydra-template) template.
+This repo is created following [Lightning Hydra](https://github.com/ashleve/lightning-hydra-template) template.

 In general, the model is the combination of a CNN-based as the image representation extractor and a GCN-based as the label embedding.
 Figure 1 describes architecture of the model.